21 Different Types of Bloggers & Blogs to Inspire Your Next Venture

 Here are some popular news blogs that you’ve probably heard of:

 - BBC News

 - New York Times

 - Fox News

-There are literally thousands of news sites all around the world.
+There are literally thousands of news sites all around the world (and we have a guide on marketing for news sites you'll want to check out).
 The ones above are just a few of the big names.

 The blog you’re on right now (Niche Pursuits) is a great example of a business or marketing blog.
 Its purpose is to help people start an online business or help entrepreneurs increase their income through digital marketing.